A universal median quasi-Monte Carlo integration: QMC point sets

+Subsequently, when computing the probability of an event or the expectation of functions with respect to $L_1,\ldots,L_s\in \cL_{w,n}$, we consider the $s$-fold product of this cylinder set measure.

+In what follows, we focus on the case where $w=\infty$, which facilitates our theoretical analysis.
+In practice, representing infinite digit expansions on computers is quite hard, but, even with finite expansions, the accompanying truncation error diminishes as $w$ increases, as shown in \cite[Lemma~2.1]{MSM14} and \cite[Lemma~1 \& Corollary~3]{PO22}. \end{remark}

-\begin{remark} A linear scrambling as in Definition~\ref{def:linear_scramble} has been originally introduced by Tezuka \cite{Te94} to generalize Faure sequences.
+\begin{remark} A deterministic linear scrambling as in Definition~\ref{def:linear_scramble} has been originally introduced by Tezuka \cite{Te94} to generalize Faure sequences.
 A random linear scrambling together with a random digital shift has been studied by Matou\v{s}ek \cite{Ma98} as a computationally more efficient alternative to the fully nested scrambling by Owen \cite{Ow95,Ow97a,Ow97b}.
-It is important that, no matter how we choose $L_1,\ldots,L_s\in \cL_{w,n}$ with $w\geq m$, the $t$-value of a linearly scrambled net $P(L_1C_1,\ldots,L_sC_s)$ remains the same with that of $P(C_1,\ldots,C_s)$, i.e., a linear scrambling preserves the $t$-value of digital net. \end{remark}
+It is important that, no matter how we choose $L_1,\ldots,L_s\in \cL_{w,n}$ with $w\geq m$, the $t$-value of a linearly scrambled net $P(L_1C_1,\ldots,L_sC_s)$ remains the same as that of $P(C_1,\ldots,C_s)$, i.e., a linear scrambling preserves the $t$-value.
+In passing, we point out that further derandomization of random linear scrambling has been studied in \cite{Ow03,TF03}.
+For example, $i$-binomial scrambling developed in \cite{TF03} restricts the matrices in $\cL_{w,n}$ to those of Toeplitz type.
+Although we will not go into the details, the results of this paper also apply to such cases. \end{remark}